rsnapshot/rsnapshot/README.md

     0 */4 * * *     /usr/local/bin/rsnapshot alpha
     50 23 * * *     /usr/local/bin/rsnapshot beta

-In the previous example, there will be six "alpha" snapshots taken each day (at 0,4,8,12,16, and 20 hours).
+In the previous example, there will be six `alpha` snapshots taken each day (at 0,4,8,12,16, and 20 hours).
 There will also be beta snapshots taken every night at 11:50PM.
 The number of snapshots that are saved depends on the "interval" settings in